soumyajitbiswas-CE/soumyajitbiswas-CE/README.md

 ---

-## 💻 Currently Learning
+## 📚 Currently Learning

-- Python
+- 🐍 Python
-- Git & GitHub
+- 🔧 Git & GitHub
-- Computational problem solving
+- 💻 Programming Fundamentals
-- AI-assisted workflows
+- 🤖 AI-assisted Development

 ---

 ## 🚀 What I'm Building Towards

-I plan to gradually build projects at the intersection of **Civil Engineering and Technology**, including:
+I plan to gradually build projects at the intersection of Civil Engineering and Technology, including:

 - 📐 Engineering calculation tools
 - 🏗️ Civil Engineering applications
-- 💻 Python-based engineering utilities
+- 🐍 Python-based engineering utilities
 - 📊 Engineering analysis & visualization
 - 🤖 AI-assisted engineering tools
-- 🌉 Computational simulations
+- 🧮 Computational simulations

 These will be added here as I learn, build and experiment.

 ---

-## 📚 Current Focus
+## 🎯 Current Focus

 > Building strong fundamentals in Civil Engineering while developing the programming and computational skills needed to explore the future of engineering.